dtolnay/quote/README.md

 ### Limitations

+If any of the following limitations is hindering you too much, you might want to consider using the [proc-quote] crate instead.

 - A non-repeating variable may not be interpolated inside of a repeating block ([#7]).
 - The same variable may not be interpolated more than once inside of a repeating